The Best Medical Schools in Canada – 2025

 1) University of British Columbia

-Located on the west coast of Canada close to the U.S. border, the University of British Columbia offers a diverse array of clinical, population, and discovery-based MD program at its four distinct medical campuses.
-With an annual class of 288, this “distributed” medical program enables students to complete their training in rural and underserved communities, with a greater goal of providing more opportunities for rural and Indigenous students.
+Located on the west coast of Canada close to the U.S. border, the University of British Columbia offers a diverse array of clinical, population, and discovery-based MD programs at its four distinct medical campuses.
+With an annual class of 288, this “distributed” medical program enables students to complete their training in rural and underserved communities, with the goal of providing more opportunities for rural and Indigenous students.

 2) University of Ottawa